Business entities in Netherlands

-- In the Netherlands, participation exemption applies in cases in which the parent company holds at least 5% shares of its subsidiaries, provided that they meet the following three requirements: i) the subsidiaries are not held as just a portfolio investment; ii) the subsidiaries are subject a reasonable tax rate according to Dutch standards; iii) less than 50% of the subsidiaries’’ assets are “passive” assets;
+- In the Netherlands, participation exemption applies to dividends and capital gains in cases in which the parent company holds at least 5% shares of its subsidiaries, provided that they meet the following three requirements: i) the subsidiaries are not held as just a portfolio investment; ii) the subsidiaries are subject a reasonable tax rate according to Dutch standards; iii) less than 50% of the subsidiaries’ assets are passive assets;

-- The existence of resident directors is necessary in order for a corporation to get access to tax reductions and DTA in the Netherlands.
+- The existence of resident directors is necessary in order for a corporation to get access to tax reductions and DTAs in the Netherlands.

 The Netherlands IP Holding Company

 - The Netherlands is very encouraging of innovation companies, going as far as setting up a tax reduction scheme (innovation box).
-Under this scheme, a 5% tax rate will apply for profits and losses on intangible assets for which i) have received a patent (local or foreign) or ii) for which have received a R&D statement;
+Under this scheme, a 7% tax rate will apply for profits and losses derived from self-developed intangible assets;

-- Dutch IP Holding Companies can also apply for a R&D declaration through the Dutch Promotion of Research and Development Act (WBSO) to have access to subsidies and further deductions, such as a subsidy of 18% to 64% of employment costs related to R&D process;
+- Dutch IP Holding Companies can also apply for a R&D declaration through the Dutch Promotion of Research and Development Act (WBSO) to have access to subsidies and further deductions, such as a subsidy of up to 32% of employment costs related to R&D process;

 - In order to gain access to incentives regarding innovation, the Netherlands government requires evidence of the existence of staff that perform roles related with R&D.

-- The name of a Dutch cooperation companies must end with B.A (limited liability) or U.A (excluded liability) and must include the word “cooperative”;
+- The name of a Dutch cooperative must end with B.A (limited liability) or U.A (excluded liability) and must include the word “cooperative”;

 - Cooperatives do not have shareholders, but members.
 It must have more than one member, which can be individuals or legal entities;

 - Cooperatives are not subject to withholding taxes.